Hepatology (Baltimore, Md.)

 CONCLUSION: OCA monotherapy significantly improved alkaline phosphatase and other biochemical markers predictive of improved long-term clinical outcomes.
 Pruritus increased dose-dependently with OCA treatment.
 Biochemical improvements were observed through 6 years of open-label extension treatment.
 (Hepatology 2018;67:1890-1902).

 Kowdley, Kris V; Luketic, Velimir; Chapman, Roger; Hirschfield, Gideon M; Poupon, Raoul; Schramm, Christoph; Vincent, Catherine; Rust, Christian; Parés, Albert; Mason, Andrew; Marschall, Hanns-Ulrich; Shapiro, David; Adorini, Luciano; Sciacca, Cathi; Beecher-Jones, Tessa; Böhm, Olaf; Pencek, Richard; and Jones, David, "A randomized trial of obeticholic acid monotherapy in patients with primary biliary cholangitis."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 461.